Subbing for Amusia Radio!

 4. Dan Deacon - Bromst

 Pure futuristic funtime.
 Sounds like 2009.
 That's the main reason why I admire this record: Dan Deacon stubbornly avoids retro-cool for something modern, strange, and endlessly listenable.
 Amidst all the beep-bop sounds and high-pitched squeal of Dan's vocoder, you can tell that he's having a good time, that he thoroughly enjoys the music that he's making -- so why wouldn't you?
 Give this to your little brother and be the cool older sibling.
 Play it for your parents to confuse them.
-Archive a copy so you can
+Archive a copy so you can listen to it when you're grizzled and gray, and pretend that you're young and hip again.

 3. Edward Sharpe and the Magnetic Zeros -